Want your team to be innovative? Keep your collaborators fresh

 - collaborators should seek out fresh partners

-The studies measured impact and originality by shrewdly tracing how papers were cited: For example, papers widely cited in many fields were considered to have broad multidisciplinary impact, while papers that other researchers frequently cited alone, without citing the references within the original paper, were considered to disrupt science with new ideas.
+The studies measured impact and originality by shrewdly tracing how papers were cited.
+For example, papers widely cited in many fields were considered to have broad multidisciplinary impact, while papers that other researchers frequently cited alone, without citing the references within the original paper, were considered to disrupt science with new ideas.

 The study also found that younger teams were also more likely to produce more creative, impactful work, though it is worth noting that younger researchers are commonly seeking tenure-track positions, and so this does not necessarily mean that aging scientists’ abilities wane.